-A child leaving for college is a difficult experience.
+A child leaving for college is a stressful experience.
 After all, you watched your child enter the world, you held his hand as he took his first steps, and you listened anxiously as he spoke his first words.
 It’s normal and natural to have mixed feelings about your child going off to school.
 One of the best things that you can do as a parent is to help your child develop his financial skills.
 With financial knowledge, your child will do even better living on his own as an adult.
 Don’t leave your child’s finances to chance.
 Simply hoping that he’ll figure things out won’t help him.
-Instead, guide your child before he leaves for college so that he understands exactly how to manage his money when he moves out.
+Instead, guide your child before he goes to college so that he understands how to manage his money when he moves out.

-Perhaps one of the most important financial skills you can teach your child is how to balance a budget.
+Perhaps one of the most significant financial skills you can teach your child is how to balance a budget.
 Your child’s budget will vary based on whether or not he’s working, as well as if you’re still financially supporting him.
 No matter what his income looks like, he needs to have a plan for how he’ll spend his money.
 Most college students don’t pay particularly close attention to their budgets.
 Unfortunately, this can lead to debt.
 Make sure that your child knows how much he makes, how much he can afford to spend on food, and how much he has left over for luxuries and fun.
-Remember to remind your child that even though living on a budget isn’t always easy or fun, it will be worth the effort in order to live a more financially stable lifestyle.
+Remember to remind your child that even though living on a budget isn’t always easy or fun, it will be worth the effort to live a more financially stable lifestyle.